RathodAnilT/PHP-Tutorial/README.md

 - You can also use # for single line comments, but in this tutorial we will use //.

 - The following examples uses a single-line comment as an explanation:

+ ## Example
+-- A comment before the code: